Kelly Tarlton's Sea Life Aquarium: History

-In 1983, Kelly Tarlton proposed building an aquarium in unused sewage tanks underground on the Auckland waterfront.
+In 1983, Tarlton proposed building an aquarium in unused sewage tanks underground on the Auckland waterfront.
 Fish would be viewed through a long acrylic tunnel.

 The aquarium opened in 1985 after 10 months of construction.
 Tarlton developed a new method of building an acrylic tunnel by taking large sheets of clear acrylic, cutting them to size and heating them in an oven until they took the shape of the mould.
 Some of the sheets weighed over one tonne.
 Because of the refraction caused by light travelling through water, and the acrylic sheets used in the creation of the tunnel, the fish appear to be one third smaller than they are.

 A 110 m tunnel was created in sewage storage tanks that had been unused since the 1960s.
 The tanks are located below the suburb of Ōrākei, on Tamaki Drive and overlooking the Waitematā Harbour.

 Once the tunnels were in place and the tanks filled to test for leaks (none were found) a seascape of caves and reefs was created using concrete before the basins were filled in one section with a careful selection of more than 1,800 marine creatures.
 Another section was filled with sharks (including bronze whaler, sevengill shark, wobbegong, school shark) and stingrays.

 In 1994 the facility was expanded to include a replica of the hut used by Captain Robert Falcon Scott on his tragic expedition to Antarctica, as well as a colony of Antarctic penguins in a climate controlled exhibit.

 In December 2004 the aquarium opened Stingray Bay, which features a giant 350000 l open topped tank that is 2.6 m at its deepest point and constructed of crystal clear acrylic for optimum viewing.

 In 2008, Village Roadshow purchased the facility, for NZD $13 million.
 Village Roadshow also owns Sydney Aquarium, Oceanworld Manly, Sea World Gold Coast, and other venues.

 In December 2010, Kelly Tarlton's received five new sand tiger sharks from the US.

 In 2011, Village Roadshow sold Kelly Tarlton's Underwater World and other Sydney-based attractions to the Merlin Entertainments group.

 In March 2012 Merlin Entertainments announced a $5.5 million upgrade introducing new exhibits, a new layout and a more interactive experience, due to open in September 2012.
-As part of the expansion the aquarium was rebranded Kelly Tarlton's Sea Life Aquarium, bringing it in line with Merlin Entertainments' global Sea Life Centres brand.
+As part of the expansion, the aquarium was rebranded Kelly Tarlton's Sea Life Aquarium, bringing it in line with Merlin Entertainments' global Sea Life Centres brand.
 The upgrade and rebranding was launched on 29 September 2012.